risan/risanb.com/content/code/working-with-es2015-modules.md

 ## Rollup JS

-ES 2015 module is great, but currently it’s not supported on most browser, we still need a javascript module bundler, one of them is [Rollup.js](http://rollupjs.org/)
+ES2015 module is great, but currently it’s not supported on most browser, we still need a javascript module bundler, one of them is [Rollup.js](http://rollupjs.org/)

 ### Installing Rollup